sematext/docs/docs/synthetics/user-journey-scripts/examples.md

 ### [Extract Apple Store metrics](https://github.com/sematext/docs/tree/master/docs/synthetics/puppeteer-scripts/apple-store.js)

-This script will scrape and extract various metrics related to an App listed on the Apple Store.
+This script will scrape and extract various metrics related to an App listed on the Apple Store, as described in [How to monitor a mobile App’s store ratings with Sematext](https://sematext.com/blog/how-to-monitor-mobile-app-store-ratings-with-sematext/).
 The script waits for the reviews elements to appear, and then extracts the App's rating, total reviews, and percentages of 5-star, 4-star, 3-star, 2-star, and 1-star ratings.
 The extracted values are then defined as custom metrics using the Sematext context.